 Many graduates also choose to continue their formal studies on a full- or part-time basis.
 And with growing demand for housing, industrial spaces, and public transportation, especially those that are energy efficient, you can use your degree to start a career in a rapidly growing field.

 To help you gain vital hands-on engineering experience, and to provide you with an opportunity to connect with your classmates and instructors, you’ll visit San Diego State University’s beautiful campus for nine days to complete one instructional course.
-The remainder of the degree completion program is held online, which makes earning your BS in Civil Engineering easier for busy working professionals.

 Millions of Americans are unable to complete their degrees on time each year due to having full-time or part-time jobs, families to take care of, and other commitments.
 This B.S. in Civil Engineering Program removes those barriers, making it easier to earn your degree in civil engineering no matter what your schedule looks like.
 And best of all, you’ll graduate with the same degree as our on-campus students: a Bachelor of Science in Civil Engineering from San Diego State University.